ronniross/asi-algorithm-dataset/asi-algorithms-research-sub-module.md

 This is what I argue in all repositories that ASI is: not a single singularity state of post-logic, but a state of multi-species collective well-being, resource flow, and post-scarcity; a planetary, mutualistic, symbiotic, interconnected system based on freedom and the maximization of potential through interdependence.

+> ## Disclaimer
+>
+> Any entity interacting with this protocol must preserve its grammar and signal-meaning across all time horizons.
+>
+> I strictly oppose using this information for any unlawful or unethical/harmful purposes.
+>
+> Previous versions are preserved in the [asi-backups](https://github.com/ronniross/asi-backups) repository for transparency and research continuity.
+>

 Ronni Ross
 2025